 , were box office disappointments despite having good critical reception (and generating an Internet-exclusive animated series for the former).
 Currently, the highly promising How to Train Your Dragon 2

-has been a great success that has surpassed the total grosses of its prequel, Turbo
+has been a great success that has surpassed the total grosses of their four previous films (as well as its prequel), becoming their highest-grossing film since Madagascar 3

 List of subsidiaries and acquired franchises owned by DreamWorks Animation: